Jump to Recipe Print Recipe

 Step 2: In a smaller bowl, add the wet ingredients and whisk to blend.

-🔑 Sandi says: I melt my butter and then add the peanut butter.
+๐Ÿ”‘ Sandi says: I melt my butter and then add the peanut butter.
 The hot butter will soften the peanut butter and smooth the wet ingredients.
 Add the vanilla, milk, and egg to that mixture and whisk.

 Photos of the wet and dry ingredients getting mixed and rolling a cookie in sugar.

-I highly recommend letting the cookie dough sit for 15-20 minutes for grainy flour blends.
-This allows the rice flour in the gluten free flour blend to soften, eliminating the graininess.
+Step 3: Pour the wet ingredients into the dry ingredients and mix into a cookie dough.
+For grainy flour blends, I highly recommend letting the cookie dough sit for 15-20 minutes.
+This allows the gluten-free flour blend’s rice flour to soften, eliminating the graininess.

 Step 4: Use a cookie scoop to scoop up the batter.
 Roll the cookie dough into a ball in your hands and roll the cookie dough ball in granulated sugar.